parflow/parflow/docs/pf-keys/python/getting_started.rst

       --write-yaml          Enable config to be written as YAML file

-      --validation-error    Only print validation results for key/value pairs with errors
+      --validation-verbose    Prints validation results for all key/value pairs

 - Parallel execution: